-The Trustees are responsible for the maintenance and integrity of the financial information of the Scheme included on the pension scheme's website.
-Legislation in the United Kingdom governing the preparation and dissemination of the financial statements may differ from legislation in other jurisdictions
+The Trustee is responsible for the maintenance and integrity of the financial information of the Scheme included on the pension Scheme's website.
+Legislation in the United Kingdom governing the preparation and dissemination of the financial statements may differ from legislation in other jurisdictions.

-Independent auditor's report to the Trustee of The Kingfisher Pension Scheme
+Independent auditor's report to the Trustee of the Kingfisher Pension Scheme

-We have audited the financial statements of the Kingfisher Pension Scheme for the year ended 31 March 2016 which comprise the fund account, the statement of net assets and the related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) including FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland.
+We have audited the financial statements of Kingfisher Pension Scheme for the year ended 31 March 2017 which comprise the fund account, the statement of net assets and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland'.

-This report is made solely to the scheme's trustee, as a body, in accordance with the Pensions Act 1995 and Regulations made thereunder.
-Our audit work has been undertaken so that we might state to the scheme's trustees those matters we are required to state to it in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the scheme and the scheme's trustee as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Scheme's Trustee, as a body, in accordance with the Pensions Act 1995 and Regulations made thereunder.
+Our audit work has been undertaken so that we might state to the Scheme's Trustee those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Scheme's Trustee as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of trustee and auditor
+Respective responsibilities of Trustee and auditor

-As explained more fully in the Trustees' Responsibilities Statement set out on page 11, the scheme's trustee is responsible for the preparation of financial statements which show a true and fair view.
+As explained more fully in the Trustee's Responsibilities Statement on page 8, the Scheme's Trustee is responsible for the preparation of financial statements which show a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.